 Adam Harr (Ph.D.
-University of Virginia) As a linguistic anthropologist, I seek to understand the ways in which people use language to produce the sense that contingent social realities are natural and inevitable.
+University of Virginia) As a linguistic anthropologist, I am interested in how people use language to produce the sense that socially dependent realities are natural and inevitable.

-Most of my research to date explores contemporary intersections of ancestral ritual and electoral politics in eastern Indonesia.
-My manuscript, Marginal Centers: The Culture of Local Politics in Eastern Indonesia, examines the constitution of local political voices as the Indonesian state undergoes democratizing and decentralizing reforms.
-Focusing an ethnographic lens on a local election on Flores island, this project traces the concrete events—the stump speeches, party rallies, and spectacular feasts—that translate national policies into lived reality.
+Much of my research explores contemporary intersections of ancestral ritual and electoral politics in eastern Indonesia.
+My manuscript, Marginal Centers: The Culture of Local Politics in Eastern Indonesia, examines the constitution of local political voices as the Indonesian state enacts democratizing and decentralizing reforms.
+By focusing an ethnographic lens on a local election on Flores island, this project traces the concrete events—the stump speeches, party rallies, and spectacular feasts—that translate national policies into lived reality.
 I have also conducted over two years of participant-observation in village councils in the highlands of central Flores, exploring the interplay among language ideologies, theory of mind, and processes of building consensus.
-Some of my findings in this vein appear in the journal Language and Communication Volume 33:3 (2013).

 At St. Lawrence University, I feel privileged to teach a variety of courses in linguistic and cultural anthropology, including Language and Human Experience; Myth, Magic, and Ritual; The Global Pacific; and Writing Culture.
 In each of my courses, I aim to collaborate with students in hopes that we all come away with a renewed sense of wonder (rigorous, critical wonder) at the strange/beautiful/terrible worlds we humans create and inhabit.